 Network Security Concerns Have Become Paramount.
 Data Breaches, the Worst Case End Result, are a Real Threat.

-It’s often been said that the criminal evolves a step behind the roadblocks set in front of them as an impeditive.
+It’s often been said that the criminal evolves a step behind the roadblocks set in front of them.
 The cat and mouse game that takes place everyday between black hat hackers, small and corporate business alike is a very real state of play.
 News stories exist across every state that call out system breaches, data leaks, and malicious attacks that affect both at the business and consumer level.
 Most companies today are very concerned in the areas of network security that they can control.
 The problem is, vulnerabilities still exist for many organizations who haven’t done a comprehensive analysis of what needs to be “locked down”.

 Your network is the front line to virtual access.
 Even if every IoT-ready device was moved into an offline state, the fact that they are reachable remotely remains.